beeva-arturomartinez/beeva-best-practices/qa_testing/testing/TecnicaPruebasIngles.md

   * Valid entry: integers in the range 100-999.

-      -   ◦Valid partitions: 100-999 included.
+      -   Valid partitions: 100-999 included.

-      -   ◦Invalid partitions less than 100, more than 999 real numbers (decimal) and characters not numeric.
+      -   Invalid partitions less than 100, more than 999 real numbers (decimal) and characters not numeric.

   * Valid entry: names with up to 20 alphanumeric characters.

-      -   ◦Valid partitions: strings up to 20 alphanumeric characters.
+      -   Valid partitions: strings up to 20 alphanumeric characters.

-      -   ◦Partition invalid: strings longer than 20 alphanumeric characters, strings that contain non-alphanumeric characters.
+      -   Partition invalid: strings longer than 20 alphanumeric characters, strings that contain non-alphanumeric characters.

   --------------------------------------------------------------------------------------------------------------------------------